Parker Fly: Pickups

 Most versions of the Parker Fly featured a set of two magnetic Humbucker style pickups and a Fishman developed piezoelectric pickup designed to emulate acoustic guitar sounds.
 The piezoelectric pickup was aided by an onboard active pre-amplifier that required the use of a 9 volt battery.
 The magnetic pickups were passive, but sat within the active circuit path.
 Fly guitars featured a stereo output jack, allowing the piezo and magnetic pickups to be sent to different amplifiers, or blended into a mono signal.
 Some Fly models had only magnetic pickups, for traditional electric guitar sounds, while some models had only piezo pickups, for use as solid-body acoustic-electric guitars.

 The Parker Fly's magnetic pickups are based on the traditional humbucker design, but feature a proprietary mounting system which eliminates the need for pickup rings and mounting brackets.
 The pickups are instead mounted via two extended pole pieces that screw into bushings sunk into the pickup cavities of the guitar.
 This mounting system produces a cleaner looking interface between the pickups and the instrument.
 The first humbuckers used for the Fly were produced by Dimarzio based on their Air Norton (neck position), and ToneZone (bridge position) designs.
 These pickups are commonly referred to as "Gen 1 Dimarzios".
 Responding to complaints about their non traditional hi-fi sound, Dimarzio introduced a new set of humbuckers in the spring of 1999.
 Commonly referred to as "Gen 2 Dimarzios", these new pickups were custom designed for the Fly's unique voicing.
 Featuring ceramic magnets, the Gen 2 design had more mid range focus, and higher output than their predecessors, and were still used on many of the last Fly models.

 Sperzel tuners

 The Parker Fly guitars are equipped with Sperzel tuners, which allow the string to be locked into place at the pole in which it winds.
 This feature allowed the string to remain fastened into the pole without requiring more than one wind.

 Refined Fly

-Shortly before Parker Guitars was acquired by US Music Corporation, the Fly was changed to make it more production-friendly and less expensive to produce.
+Shortly before Parker Guitars was acquired by U.S. Music Corporation, the Fly was changed to make it more production-friendly and less expensive to produce.
 The biggest change was moving the tension wheel, which adjusts the spring tension of the bridge, from its original through body position to behind a cover.
 The battery compartment was made more accessible and the 3 way vibrato arm switch was moved.
 The stereo button was removed and replaced with a smart switch.
 Additionally the ribbon wiring harness was replaced with the less expensive Nite Fly wiring.